 According to the Traffic Management advisor for the metropolitan city Jagatman Shrestha, the under-trial crossing system is internationally practiced to facilitate children, physically impaired, and during emergency situations with an easier way for crossing the road.

-At the same time, the city has also tested a smart light system which is installed at places where Zebra crossing is drawn.
+At the same time, the LMC government has also implemented a smart light system which is installed at places where Zebra crossing is drawn.
 The smart light-installed poles have a board with symbols.
 When one waves the hands toward the board, the light glows brighter serving with greater visibility on the road for both pedestrians and vehicles when needed.
-Such lights are operated by the remote server of the Nepal Electricity Authority (NEA) in Nepal. ย
+Such lights are operated by the remote server of the Nepal Electricity Authority (NEA) in Nepal.

-Advisor Shrestha said that now the Kathmandu Metropolitan will test the smart light system in two other areas in the city.
+Advisor Shrestha said that now the Kathmandu Metropolitan will test the smart light system in more areas in the city.

 What other traffic management system can be adopted to make Kathmandu a smart city?
 Do suggest your valuable opinions in the comments section below.